 Quantitative Measurement: A student must make steady progress toward completing the educational goal within a limited period of time.
-The time frame includes all period of attendance at Coahoma Community College whether or not a student received financial aid.
+The time frame includes all period(s)of enrollment at Coahoma Community College whether or not a student received financial aid.